Glendale, Wisconsin: History

 Unlike other northshore suburbs of Milwaukee, Glendale has a mix of industry and commercial sites in addition to residential areas.
 The southern areas of the city have mainly industrial and higher density residential sites, while the north features medium to lower density residential plots.
 Interstate 43 divides the city into east and west sections.
 Nicolet High School is also located in Glendale and serves the city, along with the suburbs of Fox Point, Bayside, and River Hills.
 Glendale has begun an ambitious campaign to attract business and population growth.
 Major roads have undergone massive streetscaping projects, Bayshore Town Center has undergone a multimillion-dollar renovation, and the Glendale Business Park continues to welcome high tech clients.
 In June 2017, the Richard E. Maslowski Glendale Community Park was opened which includes an amphitheater, playground, veterans memorial, beer garden and community room.

-The scene came into significant attention in Glendale on November 17, 2023, as four suspects, attempting to pull over to police, ran from their damaged SUV.
-One suspect rushed to a golf course, hiding inside a portable toilet until being trapped by golfers, in help of police.

 Geography

 Glendale is located at (43.130060, −87.927719).

-According to the United States Census Bureau, the city has a total area of 5.97 sqmi, of which, 5.76 sqmi is land and 0.21 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 5.97 sqmi, of which 5.76 sqmi is land and 0.21 sqmi is water.